Royal6969/Despliegue-de-Aplicaciones-Web/6. WS2012 - IIS/readme.md

 Ahora vamos a probar a poner en el Chrome de nuestro ordenador el nuevo subdominio... y comprobamos que funciona perfectamente!
 Proyecto desplegado con éxito y objetivo conseguido!

 ![](./img/39.png)

+## GNU Free Documentation License

+Copyright (C)  2022  Sergio Díaz Campos.
+    Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+    with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+    A copy of the license is included in the section entitled "GNU Free Documentation License".